LienFinance/lien-zinc-RD/README.md

 `$ git clone https://github.com/LienFinance/lien-zinc-RD.git`

-and make the contract initializing data in data/input.json
+and initialize contract with this data in data/input.json

 `
 "arguments": { "new": { "_deployer":"your address", "_strikePrice":"600" },